mfe-/SAFe-Q-A/Questions.md

 X Teams align their iterations to the same schedule to support communication, coordination, and system integration Teams meet twice every PI to plan and schedule capacity

-What are the three primary keys to implementing flow?
-(Choose three.)You have reached the max number of allowed answers X Reduce the batch sizes of work
-Frequent context switching
-Increase capacity
-X Manage queue lengths
-X Visualize and limit WIP
-Address the systemic problems

 Which statement is a value from the Agile Manifesto?
 Customer collaboration over a constant indefinite pace Customer collaboration over ongoing internal conversation